Internal controllability of non-localized solution for the Kodomtsev-Petviashvili II equation

 \section{Linear controllability on vertical strip}

-In this section, the study of the internal controllability of linear system \eqref{exactcontrollinear} is addressed by defining a linear operator in Proposition \ref{controloperator}, which characterize the control input of the linear system and drives the solution from an initial state $u_{0}$ to a final state $u_{1}$.
-Notice that from {reversability}, the exact controllability is equivalent to null controllability: given any initial state $u_0\in L_0^2$, find a function $h\in L^2((0,T)\times\mathbb{T}^2)$ so that the equation satisfies $u(0,\cdot)=u_0$ and $u(T,\cdot)=0$.
+In this section, the study of the internal controllability of linear system \eqref{exactcontrollinear} is addressed by defining a linear operator in Proposition \ref{controloperator}, which characterizes the control input of the linear system and drives the solution from an initial state $u_{0}$ to a final state $u_{1}$.
+Notice that by reversibility, the exact controllability is equivalent to null controllability: given any initial state $u_0\in L_0^2$, find a function $h\in L^2((0,T)\times\mathbb{T}^2)$ so that the equation satisfies $u(0,\cdot)=u_0$ and $u(T,\cdot)=0$.
 Hence, we will study the null controllability.\\

 The classical strategy to study the null controllability is to show the observability inequality for the adjoint system associated to the equation, in the KP-II case, it matches with the homogeneous linearized KP-II equation: